Agnes Huntington: Career

 "In every production, the most careful regard must be paid to historical unity and accuracy.
 The time, the place, and the scene represented, as well as the costumes and properties, must all correspond in detail to produce a perfect combined effect.
 I select my scenic designs and costumes from plates and paintings of the scene and time represented.
 The properties are modelled after antiques.
 These are all preliminaries, however.
 The selection and rehearsal of a company are the most exacting demands, and when the company is a large one, aggregating upwards of sixty people, the task is the most trying one imaginable.
 I recall the hot sultry days of last September, when we were rehearsing Captain Therese.
 When every one who could afford it was at sea-shore or mountain retreat, in a hot, stifling, empty theatre by day and night I was rehearsing with my company, striving to obtain perfection out of seeming chaos.
 Musical bars and passages would be slurred, involving endless repetition, and details would be forgotten, only to be repeated without end."

-In all her travels, Huntington was accompanied by her mother, who proved to be her best friend and adviser, and between the two there existed the utmost devotion.
-With her company, Huntington is deservedly popular.
+In all her travels, Huntington was accompanied by her mother, who proved to be her best friend and advisor, and between the two there existed the utmost devotion.
+With her company, Huntington is well-known.
 If she is a strict disciplinarian, she is also generous, and the slightest complaint of any wrong or oversight finds her always a willing listener and quick to rectify any error.
 On the occasion of the disbandment of her company in 1891, a list was presented to her of the fines inflicted upon several of the members during its continuance for tardiness and oversights.
 In some cases, these amounted to considerable sums.
-She generously remitted every fine, paid her company in full, and re-engaged its best members on the spot.
+She remitted every fine, paid her company in full, and re-engaged its members on the spot.